 Private credit has a historically low correlation to both listed equities and public market debt securities.
 It provides clear portfolio diversification benefits.

 As a floating rate secured asset class, real estate first mortgage credit provides an inflationary hedge.
 Rate rises are passed through to investors as cash rates move higher.
-The payment of historically regular and stable income, adjusted for increases in the cash rate generates low return volatility.9
+The payment of historically regular and stable income, adjusted for increases in the cash rate generates low volatility returns.8

 In addition, a key factor in understanding real estate credit is its relative security compared to alternative investment options.
 In a secured lending facility, it is equity investors who occupy the first-loss position in the event of a decline in value of the underlying asset.
 Downside capital protection is provided to credit investors, any change in capital value less than the equity is not passed through, forming an equity shield and cushioning downside risk.